jlgreathouse/AMD_IBS_Toolkit/README.md

 Or you can use the helper script at:

-    ./drivers/remove\_ibs\_driver.sh
+    ./drivers/remove_ibs_driver.sh

-The user interface to the driver is documented in ./include/ibs-uapi.h.
+The user interface to the driver is documented in [./include/ibs-uapi.h](include/ibs-uapi.h).
 This file may be included by user application code.
 See [./tools/ibs\_monitor/](tools/ibs_monitor) for an example of how to interface with the driver.

 AMD Research IBS Toolkit Compatibility
 --------------------------------------------------------------------------------
 This toolkit has been tested to compile and install on the following systems:
 * CentOS 5.8 (Linux&reg; kernel 2.6.18-419)
     - Using gcc 4.1.2
 * CentOS 6.4 (Linux kernel 2.6.32-358.23.2)
     - Using gcc 4.4.7, clang 3.4.2, cppcheck 1.63
 * CentOS 7.3 (Linux kernel 3.10.0-514.10.2)
     - Using gcc 4.8.5, clang 3.4.2, cppcheck 1.75
 * OpenSUSE 11.2 (Linux kernel 2.6.31.14-0.8)
     - Using gcc 4.4.1
 * OpenSUSE Leap 42.2 (Linux kernel 4.4.49-16)
     - Using gcc 4.8.5, clang 3.8.0, cppcheck 1.70
 * Ubuntu 9.04 (Linux kernel 2.6.28-11)
     - Using gcc 4.3.3
 * Ubuntu 10.04 LTS (Linux kernel 2.6.32-21)
     - Using gcc 4.4.3
 * Ubuntu 12.04.5 LTS (Linux kernel 3.13.0-113)
     - Using gcc 4.6.3, clang 3.0, cppcheck 1.52
 * Ubuntu 14.04.1 LTS (Linux kernel 3.19.0)
     - Using gcc 4.8.2, clang 3.4, cppcheck 1.61, pylint 1.1.0
 * Ubuntu 14.04.4 LTS (Linux kernel 4.2.0-34)
     - Using gcc 4.9.3, clang 3.5.0, cppcheck 1.61, pylint 1.1.0
 * Ubuntu 16.04.2 LTS (Linux kernel 4.4.0-66)
     - Using gcc 5.4.0, clang 3.8.0, cppcheck 1.72, pylint 1.5.2
 * Ubuntu 16.10 (Linux kernel 4.8.0-22)
     - Using gcc 6.2.0, clang 3.8.1, cppcheck 1.75

 In addition, it has been tested on the following processors, though its logic should work for any processors in AMD Families 10h, 12h, 14h, 15h, 16h, or 17h that support IBS:
 * AMD Phenom&trade; II X4 B95
-        Family 10h Model 04h (Revision C)
+    - Family 10h Model 04h (Revision C)
 * AMD Phenom&trade; II X6 1090T
-        Family 10h Model 0Ah (Revision E)
+    - Family 10h Model 0Ah (Revision E)
 * AMD Opteron&trade; 4274 HE
-        Family 15h Model 01h (CPU formerly code-named "Bulldozer")
+    - Family 15h Model 01h (CPU formerly code-named "Bulldozer")
 * AMD A8-5500 APU
-        Family 15h Model 10h (CPU formerly code-named "Piledriver")
+    - Family 15h Model 10h (CPU formerly code-named "Piledriver")
 * AMD A10-7850K APU
-        Family 15h Model 30h (CPU formerly code-named "Steamroller")
+    - Family 15h Model 30h (CPU formerly code-named "Steamroller")
 * AMD FX-8800P
-        Family 15h Model 60h (CPU formerly code-named "Excavator")
+    - Family 15h Model 60h (CPU formerly code-named "Excavator")
 * AMD Ryzen&trade; 7 1800X
-        Family 17h Model 01h (CPU formerly code-named "Zen")
+    - Family 17h Model 01h (CPU formerly code-named "Zen")

 Using the AMD Research IBS Toolkit
 --------------------------------------------------------------------------------
 The AMD Research IBS Toolkit includes most of the tools necessary to analyze applications using IBS.
-This includes the driver to access IBS, a monitoring application which automatically gathers IBS samples from an application under test, and another application to decode these IBS samples into a human-readable format.
+This includes the driver to access IBS, a monitoring application which automatically gathers IBS samples from an application under test, an application to decode these IBS samples into a human-readable format, and a tool to annotate these samples with application-level information about each instruction.

 All of the directions here assume that the IBS driver, contained in [./driver/](driver), has been build and installed successfully.